ds-wizard/h2020-dmp-template/README.md

 ## Issues and Contributing

-This document template for DSW is available as open-source via GitHub Repository [ds-wizard/h2020-dmp-template](https://github.com/ds-wizard/h2020-dmp-template), you can [report issues](https://github.com/ds-wizard/h2020-dmp-template/issues) there and fork it for customisations or contributions.
+This document template for DSW is available as open-source via GitHub Repository [ds-wizard/h2020-dmp-template](https://github.com/ds-wizard/h2020-dmp-template), you can [report issues](https://github.com/ds-wizard/h2020-dmp-template/issues) there and fork it for customizations or contributions.

 ### Contributors